How to watch the Royal Wedding of Prince Harry and Meghan Markle

 Meghan Markle’s Suits co-star and on-screen husband Patrick J Adams has arrived in the UK ahead of the royal wedding, and he headed straight to one of England’s oldest pubs after touch down.

-Several other Suits stars have also recently arrived, including Sarah Rafferty (Donna Paulsen) and Gabriel Macht (Harvey Specter).
+Several other Suits stars have also recently arrived in the country, including Sarah Rafferty (Donna Paulsen) and Gabriel Macht (Harvey Specter).
 They’re expected to join the ranks of a celebrity-studded guest list on the big day.

-Actor Priyanka Chopr has confirmed she’s attending, after she told US Weekly that she was struggling to decide what she would wear, while it’s rumoured that tennis player Serena Williams and Made in Chelsea’s Millie Mackintosh are also included on the guest list.

-Victoria Beckham also seemed to hint that she’d received a royal invite during an interview on The Late Late Show with James Corden.
+The Beckhams have arrived, after Victoria hinted that she’d received a royal invite during an interview on The Late Late Show with James Corden.

+George and Amal Clooney are also on the scene and viewers at home are absolutely bowled over by Amal’s beautiful yellow dress…

+"Looking spectacular!" – Ladies and gentlemen… The Clooneys… and then the Beckhams #royalwedding pic.twitter.com/B3Kkooiz2m

 What are Prince Harry and Meghan Markle’s new titles?